Large Variety of Handgun Ammo Sizes Available in Sterling Heights

-There is a huge variety of handgun ammo available, and it can get tricky figuring out which one you need.
-The type of ammunition you will use depends on the type of firearm you have, and tends to be very specific.
+There is a considerable variety of handgun ammo available, given the different pistol calibers available.
+It can get tricky figuring out which one you need.
+The type of handgun ammunition you will use depends on the type of firearm you have, and tends to be very specific.

 Everyone who shoots should have a basic understanding of the parts and uses of ammunition.

 In the 1700s and early 1800s, shooters had to add the ball or bullet and gunpowder separately.
 When someone says bullet today, we envision a pointed piece of lead set into a brass cartridge filled with detonating powder to propel the piece of lead down the barrel of the gun and downrange.

 This sort of self-contained ammunition didn’t appear until the early 1800s.

 The rimfire cartridge became the first bullet that someone today would recognize and is still produced.
 The .22 Short was the first round manufactured in this manner.
 The round weighed only 29 grains, and you could only use it for hunting very small and vulnerable animals like squirrels or rabbits.